tompro/RedisTools/README.md

 If you want to reuse your intance throughout all your Redis types, you can set a global instance that will be used by all type instances as default (which can be overridden for each instance individually).

-Please keep in mind that all RedisTools\Types are low level implemetations.
-Therefore all Redis operations are executed immediately.
-So setting a value of a Type also writes this value to Redis.

 ##### Example
 <pre>